capstanlqc/omegat-guides/docs/_includes/omt-reps.md

 !!! danger
-    Alternative translations may be a bit treacherous if not applied correctly.
-    Make sure you grasp and follow the three steps above to the letter and you should be fine.
+    Alternative translations may be treacherous if not applied correctly.
+Make sure you follow the three steps above precisely.